Roman-/do_not_rely_on_static_analysis/README.md

     return 0;
 }
 ```
 No clang-tidy checks provided for this issue.
-[PVS‑Studio](https://pvs-studio.com/) also and cppcheck also show no warnings.
+Cppcheck also show no warnings, and [PVS‑Studio](https://pvs-studio.com/) team mailed me that their [V789](https://pvs-studio.ru/ru/docs/warnings/v789/) diagnostic needs a fix to detect this.

 # unspecified evaluation order
 ## level 1